TeachingKidsProgramming/TeachingKidsProgramming.Java/README.md

 ### <a name="linux"></a>Linux

-1. To install on Ubuntu, opan terminal window and run the following commands:
+1. To install on Ubuntu, open a terminal window and run the following command:

 ```bash
 source <(curl -s https://raw.githubusercontent.com/TeachingKidsProgramming/TeachingKidsProgramming.Java/master/install.sh)